anseki/readline-sync/README.md

 index = readlineSync.keyInSelect(items[, query[, options]])
 ```

-Display the list that was created with the `items` Array, and the `query` to the user if it's specified, and then return the number as an index of the `items` Array immediately it was chosen by pressing a key by the user, **without pressing an Enter key**.
+Display the list that was created with the `items` Array, and the `query` to the user if it's specified, and then return the number as an index of the `items` Array immediately it was chosen by pressing a key by the user, **without pressing the Enter key**.
 Note that the user has no chance to change the input.

 The `query` is handled the same as that of the [`question`](#basic_methods-question) method.
 The default value of `query` is `'Choose one from list :'`.